chrcoe/token-auth-flask-security/README.md

 get a token like this:

     POST testflask.local:5000/login with {"email":"email here", "password":"password here"}

-then use the token to authenticate to /dummy-api/ with Authentication-Token:"token here"
+then use the token to authenticate to /dummy-api/ with Authentication-Token:"token here" using an HTTP GET

+**NOTE**: This requires CSRF to be turned off for Flask-WTF...
+This may not be the best thing.
+Additionally, the current release of Flask-Security does not allow us to expire tokens!
+The develop branch does currently do this.